image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 2.14.0 =

 - Feature: (Pro) Support for images in Kadence Blocks Galleries and Kadence Related Content Carousel
 - Feature: Added "CC BY-SA 2.0 DE" to available licenses
-- Improvement: The overview position option became more visual and shows a preview of the choice when changed
+- Improvement: The Overlay position option became more visual and shows a preview when changed
 - Improvement: Hide the position option, when the option to disable frontend markup is checked
-- Improvement: Added Post Index section to Tools page with a list of indexed published posts by post type
+- Improvement: Added Post Index section to the Tools page with a list of indexed published posts by post type
 - Improvement: Reordered items and improved layout of the Tools page for more clarity
+- Fix: Prevent the post_images index from being deleted for all posts when one post was updated.
+This bug had no negative visible effects, though.
+- Dev: Move the code to analyze HTML to the new ISC\Analyze_HTML class
 - Dev: Replace usage of media.php for compatibility with WordPress 6.3

 = 2.13.0 =